waiyong/Flight-Delay-Prediction---MLOps-Project/README.md

 ### Stage 2: Data Processing and Feature Engineering
 - Data cleaning and preprocessing pipeline
 - Feature engineering for flight delay prediction
-- Data validation and quality checks
+- Data validation and quality checks with Great Expectations
-- Feature store implementation
+- Feature store implementation with Feast or Hopsworks

 ### Stage 3: Model Training and Versioning
 - Experiment tracking with MLflow